Saturday, 3 May 2025

 God asked me one day, what all these books have in common and I answered; a belief in a higher power, a creator, God.
 That’s when I became born again and I didn’t have the wisdom to convey that to the young man, so I gave him what I had (just as Peter did to the lame man – silver and gold have I none but such as I have I give thee) and I expected God to do the rest.

-The reason I’m telling you this is because, if you remember I mentioned the other day that I’m going to give a church donation larger than normal and I did that on Sunday.
+The reason I’m telling you this is because, the other day I was prompted by the Lord to give a church donation larger than normal and I did that on Sunday.
 I marked on an envelope where the money was to go, in what part of the ministry I’d been led to support.
 It was a big step on my small income.
 I dropped it in the collection box.
 I didn’t tell anyone.
 It was between me and God.

 I sat back down in my seat.
 Just as the Lord made mention after the fact that the boy was going to commit suicide, this too, after I’d drooped the money and sat down, I heard the Lord say; “There’s someone who needed to go to this school and couldn’t except you brought in the resource.
 This person is going to make a huge impact in My name.”